omphalos/inductive.js/README.md

 inductive.js
 ============

-This is an experimental library which uses unit test to autogenerate working code.
+This is an experimental library which uses unit tests to autogenerate working code.

 Example: